The Renters’ Rights Act is bringing the biggest change to the private rented sector in a

 Assured shorthold tenancies will automatically convert into assured periodic tenancies.
 Fixed end dates will no longer apply under the new system, and tenants will generally be able to end the tenancy by giving two months’ notice.
 (GOV.UK)

 Rent review clauses will no longer be usable for new rent increases after 1st May 2026.
+Landlords must use the Section 13 process, and rent can generally only be increased once every 12 months.
+(GOV.UK)

-Landlords and agents will need to advertise an asking rent and will not be able to invite or
+Landlords and agents will need to advertise an asking rent and will not be able to invite or accept bids above that figure.
+(GOV.UK)

 From first viewings to final keys, we connect you with the right property, whether buying or renting.